 I could feel a draft.
 I picked up my pace and soon I came to a knee-level vent—where the music was coming from.

-It was classical piano music by some old dead guy; I wouldn’t be able to tell anyone more than that.
+It was classical piano music by some old dead guy; I tried to ignore the delicate tune, not wanting the distraction.

-I peered through the vent to see a tall figure facing the opposite wall.
+I peered through the vent to see a tall figure facing the wall across from me.

 The room was large with mostly white walls and crème carpet, dark oak bed, bedside tables, and dresser.
-The room belonged to one of the twins, considering the man who stood across the room was blonde and fitting the stature.
-Next to the man was a pallet of paints and assorted paintbrushes.
+The room belonged to one of the twins, considering the guy who stood across the room was blonde and fitting the stature.
+Next to the guy was a pallet of paints and assorted paintbrushes.

 “Uhm…” I breathed.

-The man turned around, his green eyes landing on me.
+The guy turned around, his green eyes landing on me.
 Vincent’s eyebrows were arched in slight shock.

 “Miss Clark,” he greeted, no question in his voice.
 There was a paintbrush in his hand.
-“I did not hear you come in.”
+“I didn't hear you come in.”

 “I… uh… I found a tunnel,” I explained, pointing to the vent behind me.
 “It leads from my hallway to your room.”
 I laughed nervously.

-Vincent nodded, his eyes never meeting mine.
+Vincent nodded, contemplating, his eyes never meeting mine.
 He looked at the door then at the brush in his hand, then at the door again.
-With his head facing the door, Vincent held the paintbrush to me.
+With his eyes still on the door, Vincent offered the paintbrush to me.
 His side-long glance was inviting, awkward, but inviting.

 I smiled to myself, stepping forward with an outstretched hand to take the brush.